-What happens when I file a complaint with the ND HHS Program Civil Rights Office?
-The HHS Civil Rights Office will determine if the nature of the complaint is within its jurisdiction.
-If the complaint is within the jurisdiction of the agency, an investigation will be conducted, and you will know the outcome of the complaint within 60 business days of when it was filed.
-If the complaint is not within the jurisdiction of the agency, you will receive a letter.
-If you file your complaint with another agency, they will notify you according to their policies.
+What happens when I file a complaint with the ND DHS Program Civil Rights Office?
+The Civil Rights Office will determine if the nature of the complaint is within its jurisdiction.
+If it is, an investigation will be conducted and you will know the outcome of the complaint within 60 business days of when it was filed.
+If it is not within its jurisdiction, the Civil Rights Office will send you a letter.
+If you file your complaint with another agency, they will be responsible for notifying you about the status of your complaint, according to their policies.